Q: What its the average lifespan? My routine is roughly 1hr 2 to 3 times a week.

 Q: Does any surface, like concrete, hinder performance?

-A: The CCE Golf Mat is designed to work on any flat firm surface.
+A: The Country Club Elite® Golf Practice matt is designed to work on any flat firm surface.
 Each golf mat is made with a 5/8″ thick foam cushioning pad underneath.
 Typically driving ranges place the golf mats on a concrete pad and country clubs may install in a tee line look by lifting the sod and placing on a compacted stone base.
 Other options inclued:

 - laying the mat on a piece of ply-wood ( all weather is best)